-Table 17 Object References
+Table 12 Object References

-LABEL DESCRIPTION Object Name This identifies the object for which the configuration settings that use it are displayed.
-Click the object's name to display the object's configuration screen in the main window.
+LABEL DESCRIPTION Object Type Select the type of the object.
+Object Name This identifies the object for which the configuration settings that use it are displayed.
+Select the object's name to display the object's configuration screen in the main window.
 This field is a sequential value, and it is not associated with any entry.

+Table 12 Object References (continued)

-Service This is the type of setting that references the selected object.
+LABEL DESCRIPTION Service This is the type of setting that references the selected object.
 Click a service's name to display the service's configuration screen in the main window.

-Table 17 Object References (continued)

-LABEL DESCRIPTION Priority If it is applicable, this field lists the referencing configuration item's position in its list, otherwise N/A displays.
+Priority If it is applicable, this field lists the referencing configuration item's position in its list, otherwise N/A displays.
 Name This field identifies the configuration item that references the object.
 Description If the referencing configuration item has a description configured, it displays here.
 Refresh Click this to update the information in this screen.
 Cancel Click Cancel to close the screen.